 An operations cycle is how the MECG manages overall emergency operations.
 MECG members will come together usually around a planning board or map at which time they will in turn report their agencies' status to the Mayor and Operations Officer.
-This meeting may occur in person or via telephone or through a virtual meeting platform.
 It is essential that every member, covering each area of responsibility, be heard from during this process.
 The MECG is a team and the actions taken by one, or the lack of action by one, may have a significant impact upon operations.